 Not a walk to break in new boots, the 75km trail from Vancouver Island’s Port Renfrew to Bamfield attracts hikers from around the world, and for good reason.
 The undeniable physical challenge is matched by stunning coastal wilderness.
-Along slippery boardwalks, up intimidating wooden ladders, across streams and sandy beaches, enjoyment of the WCT depends greatly on your luck with weather.
+Along slippery boardwalks, up intimidating wooden ladders, across streams and sandy beaches, how you hike the West Coast Trail depends greatly on your luck with weather.
 Over a hundred hikers are evacuated each year, many due to hypothermia.
 That doesn’t stop folks snapping up the limited spots available.
 Once you’ve gazed into the tidal pools, showered under Tsusiat Falls, walked beneath old growth trees and befriended hikers around a driftwood campfire, the risks slip well beneath the reward.

 Length of Trip : 5 – 7 Days